Fritz Kauffmann: Franke Plagiarism Case

-In January of 2024, it transpired that Kauffmann's Symphony in A minor of 1886 had been plagiarised by the German composer Hans Franke (1886–1971).
+In January 2024, it transpired that Kauffmann's Symphony in A minor of 1886 had been plagiarised by the German composer Hans Franke (1886–1971).
 The fraud came to light thanks to the publication of a synthesized rendition of Kauffmann's symphony on YouTube.
 During the Second World War the work had received a (second) first performance by the Spa Orchestra of Teplitz-Schönau under national socialist conductor Bruno C. Schestak.
 The symphony was recorded in 2007 as Hans Franke's Symphony no. 6 in A minor, Op.
 790 by the Brandenburg State Orchestra Frankfurt an der Oder under conductor Christian Hammer.
 The recognition of Kauffmann's symphony as plagiarism by Franke led to various similar identifications.